History of the Trans-Am Series: Continued expansion (2017–present)

 For 2020, the season finale at Daytona International Speedway was dropped due to unresolvable scheduling conflicts, and after a two-year absence, the race at Brainerd, Minnesota, was reinstated to honor the late Jed Copham, the track's co-owner and part-time Trans-Am Series driver.
 Purse bonuses and participation incentive bonuses totaling $35,000 were available to drivers competing during the "Jed Copham Memorial Weekend".
 The season's grand finale in both series would now be the combined event at Circuit Of The Americas (COTA), with that race being moved from October to November because of the extremely hot, record breaking weather in 2019.
 In the West Coast Championship series, the season started one month earlier (mid-March) at Sonoma Raceway, which will for the first time ever also hold a second race in late August to make up for the Auto Club Speedway race being dropped.
 Other than this and minor reordering, the schedule remains at six races, with Laguna Seca as the other combined event where both series will be racing together.

 The Trans Am Series also decided to add a new production-based class for 2020, which will be positioned in-between TA2 and SGT.
 The new Xtreme GT (XGT) class features 2016 and earlier FIA Group GT3 cars that are ineligible to compete in any other racing series.
-A wide variety of very high-performance domestic and international makes and models will now be able to race in the Trans Am Series.
+A wide variety of high-performance domestic and international makes and models will now be able to race in the Trans Am Series.

 In early January 2020, the Trans Am Race Company (TARC) announced that it was expanding into Australia and New Zealand through the year 2026, signing a multi-year licensing agreement with the Australian Racing Group Pty Ltd. (ARG) that will allow for six TA2 Class races to be run in 'the land down-under'.
 The new collaboration will be the first full-season international expansion ever in the series' 54-year history.
 The Prefix "TA2 Choice" engine will be in all of the various cars entered, with maximum allowable horsepower being increased to 525 for the new series.
 Five Star Race Car Bodies will supply all of the bodies, and USA based TA2 chassis builders will supply all of the chassis.
 Pre-raced cars and chassis will be allowed as well.
 (TARC-approved chassis builders or their appointed dealers within the territory will also be allowed to supply chassis.)